andreabenzi/curiosity-potd/readme.txt

 1. Upload curiosity-potd directory to the /wp-content/plugins/ directory
 2. Activate the plugin through the Plugins menu in WordPress
+3. Go to the Widget admin section and add Curiosity POTD to your sidebar
 3. Add custom NASA API key in widget options or use the DEMO_KEY default value